-likely of community some the infrastructure proposed in this Plan will be Infrastructure funded from Local Contributions.
+is likely some of the community lt infrastructure proposed in this Plan will be funded from Local Infrastructure Contributions.
 The relevant Local Infrastructure Contribution Plans will be reviewed to incorporate the outcomes of this Plan.
 Further detail is provided in the Implementation Plan (Attachment 1)